 To the extent provided by Supplemental Resolution the Authority may, in its sole discretion, purchase, at any time and from time to time, any Obligations which are redeemable at the election of the Authority at a purchase price equal to the redemption price therefor.
-To exercise any such option, the Authority shall give the Trustee a written request exercising such option within the time periods specified in the related Supplemental Resolution as though such written request were a written request of the Authority for redemption, and the Trustee shall thereupon give the Owners of the Obligations to be purchased notice of such purchase in the manner specified in the related Supplemental Resolution.
-On the date fixed for purchase pursuant to any exercise of such an option, the Authority shall pay the purchase price of the Obligations then being purchased to the Trustee in immediately available funds, and the Trustee shall pay the same to the sellers of such Obligations to be registered in the name of the Authority or its nominee and shall deliver them to the Authority, or its nominee.
+To exercise any such option, the Authority shall give the Trustee a written request exercising such option within the time periods specified in the related Supplemental Resolution as though such written request were a written request of the Authority for redemption, and the Trustee shall thereupon give the Owners of the Obligations to be purchased notice of such purchase in the manner specified in the related Supplemental Resolution as though such purchase were a redemption.
+On the date fixed for purchase pursuant to any exercise of such an option, the Authority shall pay the purchase price of the Obligations then being purchased to the Trustee in immediately available funds, and the Trustee shall pay the same to the sellers of such Obligations against delivery thereof.
+Following such purchase, the Trustee shall cause such Obligations to be registered in the name of the Authority or its nominee and shall deliver them to the Authority, or its nominee.
 Except to the extent otherwise directed by an Authorized Officer, no purchase of Obligations pursuant to such an option shall operate to extinguish the indebtedness of the Authority evidenced thereby.